jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >Is there an incentive to cooperate over multiple games?

 And finally:
->Give me some real-world examples of the Iterated Prisoner's Dilemma
+>Give me some real-world examples of the Iterated Prisoner's Dilemma.

 ### Algebra Word Problem
 >For this session, provide your step-by-step reasoning with your chain of thought, and show your work.